15 Top Hikes in Santo Antao, Cape Verde

 Although the place is a bit pricey, with every bite, you’ll taste their freshness and “savoir-faire”.

 When you keep walking on, you’ll be surrounded by papaya and passion fruit trees.
 The only direction is downwards, it’s impossible to get lost.
-For those who want to fill up their minibar at home, visit the grogue factory in Cidade das Pombas.
+For those who want to fill up their minibar at home, visit the grogue factory in Cidade das Pombas

 If you are looking for a good lunch option in Cidade das Pombas, I recommend Casa Maracuja.
 The restaurant is located on a rooftop with gorgeous views to the valley and serves fresh seasonal food from Cape Verde.
 Many of their meals are based on passion fruit.
 You have to try the self-made passion fruit ponche!
 It’s delicious!

-I loved the restaurant’s interior design using passion fruit plants to cover the terrace and the chill-out area.
-All the furniture is “passion fruit-yellow”.
-But the heart & soul of this place, it’s Hetty, a cheerful woman who seems to speak any language.
+I loved the restaurant’s interior design, which used passion fruit plants to cover the terrace and the chill-out area.
+All the furniture is “passion fruit-yellow.”

 After the descend in Paúl valley, I felt the pain in my knees for several days.
 It’s really a strong descend for several hours.
-But this trail is definitely worth it!
-In Cidade das Pombas you get aluguers to any other larger village on the island.

 Hiking in Cape Verde can be dangerous as there are no hospitals close by.
 That’s why I recommend getting a Cape Verde travel insurance before visiting.
 I got mine with HeyMondo.
 It is super easy to set up and cheap too!